-Actuarial valuation of pension obligations The Authority operates an unfunded lump sum gratuity arrangement.
-As the arrangement is unfunded, gratuity benefits are paid out of the Authority's general revenues.
-Upon retirement of unionised and contract employees, a liability is settled by the Authority under the final salary principles.
-The Authority has legal or constructive obligations to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employees' service in the current and prior

-International Public Sector Accounting Standard No. 39 Employee Benefits states that "An entity shall determine the present value of defined benefit obligations and the fair value of any plan assets with sufficient regularity that the amounts recognised in the financial statements do not differ materially from the amounts that would be determined at the end of the reporting period."
+Key audit matters How our audit addressed the key audit matter Actuarial valuation of pension obligations considering the actuarial valuation of The Authority operates an unfunded lump sum gratuity arrangement.
+As the arrangement is unfunded, pension obligation, we performed the following gratuity benefits are paid out of the Authority's procedures: general revenues.
+Upon retirement of unionised and contract employees, a liability is settled by the Obtained the actuarial report based on 31 Authority under the final salary principles.
+The December 2021 numbers.
+Authority has legal or constructive obligations to pay further contributions if the fund does not hold Reviewed that the valuation in relation to sufficient assets to pay all employees the benefits IPSAS 39 requirements. relating to employees' service in the current and prior periods.
+Reviewed key inputs used within the report as well as challenged key assumptions made.
+International Public Sector Accounting Standard No. 39 Employee Benefits states that "An entity shall Performed a retrospective review to assess determine the present value of defined benefit obligation for reasonableness. obligations and the fair value of any plan assets with sufficient regularity that the amounts recognised in Corroborated the inflation rates used to the financial statements do not differ materially from inflation projections in the region and tested the amounts that would be determined at the end of the for reasonableness. reporting period."